HIRE ME AS YOUR EDITOR...

 The last thing I look for in poetry is the most important.
 Does the poem open up, the reader's awareness, imagination or compassion?
 Does the poem use poetic tools to leave the world of prose behind and do more with less?
 This is where not only magical realism might enter in, fantasy, wordplay, but also alliteration, homonyms, texture, assonance, personification, association, allusion, hyperbole, or repetition.
 Is the poem, a poem?
 Does the book include art or photographs or some way to reach out with back matter, biography, special symbols words or content pages?

-As a poetry editor, my job is to find the overall arc of your poetry collection, the themes, and yet also look at each poem individually.
+As a poetry editor, my job is to find the heart arc of your poetry collection, the themes, look at each poem individually, and as a group.

+An editor's job is to help you define your goals.
 Some of my students and private clients have been very ambitious about poetry “careers,” while others have simply wanted to capture their life experiences in language for their friends and family.
-It’s my goal as a mentor to help you find the path that's right for you
+It’s my goal as a mentor to help you find the path that's right for you.

 POETRY BOOKS I'VE EDITED